seanpcox/Wordle/README.md

 * Python version 3.12.4 was used
 * Text Only version uses only libraries contained within the Python version 3.12.4 install
 * Graphical version requires Tkinter, and version used for development was Tk version 8.6.14
-* Graphical version will accept keystrokes from with the graphical keyboard or user's manual keyboard
+* Graphical version will accept keystrokes from the graphical keyboard or the user's manual keyboard